First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 Sleepy Lizard Avocado Tree with Fruit

-Siddons does however warn that entering into an agricultural business is not without risk.
-He cautions potential farmers to “expect setbacks and set aside reserve funds for fixes.
-Know the possible things that can go wrong and their possible costs”.
+Expect setbacks and set aside reserve funds for fixes.
+Know the possible things that can go wrong and their possible costs.

-He gives an example of a $50 per tree repair cost, plus the opportunity cost of loss sales over the first and second years as the tree rebounds to full output.
-Expanding on his warning, he states “You need to have the right and realistic expectations”.
+He gives an example of a $50 per tree repair cost, plus the opportunity cost of loss sales over the first and second years, as the tree rebounds to full output.
+Expanding on his warning, he states:

 Having watched videos of his experience dealing with the aftermath of Hurricane Irma, we can attest that Tom believes in himself and can handle whatever comes his way.